 We are always interested in improving services to children and youth and achieving the best possible outcomes in the exercise of all our legislated functions, as outlined in this Strategic Plan.
-Feedback and constructive suggestions are welcome at any time.
+Feedback and constructive suggestions are welcome at any time, as we strive to transform the paper rights of Island children and youth into lived rights they can exercise and enjoy every single day.